sviktam1/draves-ai-jekyll/_features/innovative.md

 ---
-title: Innovative Milestones
+title: Innovations
 image_path: /assets/img/code-solid.svg
 ---
-Draves leads the ways with his [“Bomb”](https://scottdraves.com/bomb.html) project, one of the first interactive software artworks using open-source.
-Then his [“Fuse”](https://scottdraves.com/fuse.html) algorithm marked a milestone as an early “image2image” model, laying the foundation for texture synthesis and stable diffusion techniques.
-Scott’s artistic and professional AI journey intertwine to inspire and to influence it’s development.
-See more on his [LinkedIn](https://www.linkedin.com/in/scottdraves).
+* 1991 [Fuse](https://scottdraves.com/fuse.html) algorithm was the first “image2image” model, the now popularized by AI image diffusion modeling.
+* 1992 [Flame](https://scottdraves.com/flame) the iconic generative algorithm that became a genre.
+* 1995 [Bomb](https://scottdraves.com/bomb.html) project was the first open source artwork, and is one of the first interactive software artworks.
+Used by VJs and artists worldwide.
+* 1999 [Electric Sheep](https://scottdraves.com/sheep.html) crowdsource infinite animation designed by AI that learns from its audience.